Top 5 Myths Surrounding Mosquitoes

 This fact stands true for honey bees, as when it stings a person, it cannot pull back the barbed stinger back out.
 Along with the stinger, a part of its abdomen and digestive tract is also left behind, which causes a complete abdominal rupture and kills the bee.

 However, this phenomenon certainly does not apply to a mosquito bite.
-Mosquitoes use the proteins present in the blood to produce offspring and lay up to three batches of eggs in its lifetime, with each batch containing around 100 larvae.
+Mosquitoes use the proteins present in the blood to produce offspring and lay up to three batches of eggs in their lifetime, with each batch containing around 100 larvae.
 Hence, it can bite you innumerable times and thrive on your blood for a long.

 All mosquitoes starve on your blood